codihuston/ustrending/README.md

 just by using the Google Trends dataset, this will suffice for now.
 The Twitter functionality has been removed from the `master` branch, but I do have the code saved in a local branch in case I choose to re-implement it.
-I did this so the codebasw was as succinct as possible--such that everything in it is being used.
+I did this so the codebase was as succinct as possible--such that everything in it is being used.

 # System Design